jacksenechal/resume/resume.md

 [Enlightened Structure][]

--   Advisor to the Enlightened Structure metaproject, founded to create an open, decentralized, federated application and data ecosystem.
--   Working with other project members to envision and prototype tools for visualizing and navigating the global semantic graph, including graph visualization, reputation exchange, forking-based collaboration, and content-addressable data interchange formats.
+-   Collaborating with the project team to envision and prototype tools for visualizing and navigating the global semantic graph, including augmented reality interfaces, graph visualization, trust and reputation systems, fork-based collaboration, and content-addressable data interchange.

 Communities and Conferences
 ---------------------------